-Howes: Duggan embraces fiscal reality
+Howes: Duggan embraces fiscal reality with reassessment

 Mayor Mike Duggan's reduction in property assessments for just over half of Detroit's residents is another necessary step in the city's path to financial reality.